-As there is no public or private market for the Interests and there can be no assurance that a market will develop at any time in the future, purchase of the Interests should be considered a long-term investment.
+As there is no public or private market for the interests offered for sale hereunder (the "Interests") and there can be no assurance that a market will develop at any time in the future, purchase of the Interests should be considered a long-term investment.
 Sales or other transfers of the Interests may only be made in compliance with federal and state securities laws and are subject to substantial contractual restrictions set forth in the Operating Agreement.
 See "Terms of the Offering" and "Summary of the Operating Agreement - Transfer Restrictions."
 The holders of Interests will be required to agree not to transfer their Interests in violation of such laws.
 In addition, the Operating Agreement and the Subscription Agreement impose substantial limitations on any transfer of the Interests and the Interests are not transferable without the prior written consent of the Manager.
-In the event that all restrictions have been satisfied and the Manager consents to a transfer, an Investor Member nevertheless may be unable to dispose of his or her Interests, since it is highly unlikely that any market will exist for the Interests.
-Any holder of the Interests may be unable to liquidate his or her investment even in the event of an emergency or though his or her personal, financial circumstances would dictate such a liquidation, and the Interests may not be acceptable as collateral for loans.
+In the event that all restrictions have been satisfied and the Manager consents to a transfer, an Investor Member nevertheless may be unable to dispose of his or her Interests may be unable to liquidate his or her investment even in the event of an emergency or though his or her personal, financial circumstances would dictate such a liquidation, and the Interests may not be acceptable as collateral for loans.